fractus-io/keras-tutorial/README.md

 testLabelsOneHot = to_categorical(test_labels)
 ```

+#### Define & train Model, Multy Layer Perceptron(one layer)

 After dataset has been loaded and prepared, we will define model.
+Let's start with simple multy layer perceptron:

+ * input layer
-Let's start with simple multy layer perceptron, with input layer,one hidden layer(512 neurons, relu as activation function) and output layer(10 neurons-> due to 10 output labels, softmax as activation function):
+ * hidden layer with 512 neurons, relu as activation function
+ * output layer with 10 neurons(due to 10 output labels) softmax as activation function

 ```
 model = Sequential()